jcatapang/deepdrugsearch/index.md

 ![DDS Generating](https://raw.githubusercontent.com/leeseojun17/deepdrugsearch/master/graphics/dds%20gen%20progress.jpg "DDS Generating")

-After generating, the SMILES of the new ligands are saved as a CSV file named `drugs.csv` under the `resources/data` directory.
+After generating, the SMILES of the new ligands are saved as a SMILES file named `generated_smiles.smi` under the `resources/data` directory.
 It contains the QED and the water-octanol partition coefficient or logP of the drugs (indicating solubility).
 Please note that the number that you set for generation won't match the number of the actual yield, since not all of the designs of the generated ligands conform to actual chemical structures.
 The 2D representations of these ligands are saved under the directory named `visualization`.

 ![DDS Generated](https://raw.githubusercontent.com/leeseojun17/deepdrugsearch/master/graphics/dds%20gen%20finished.JPG "DDS Generated")

 You also have the options to save the conforming generated ligands as SDF files or as PDBQT files.
 PDBQT files are required for the docking module of DDS.
 The SDF files would be saved under the `resources/data` directory, while the PDBQT files would be saved under `pdbqt`.

-### Drug-likeness filters

 ### Ligand-protein docking